Low Waste Kitchen & Food Tips

 🚫 Single-Use Plastic Cling wrap

 ✔Beeswax wraps – perfect for half-cuts of fruit and vegetables as well as sandwiches and covering bowls.
 They look delightful and smell delicious!
 Lasting up to 1 year, these wraps are compostable after use.

-✔Jars – we love widemouth jars and keep these specifically for storing food.
-They are also great for taking food to work – think your left over dinner stored in a jar and then taken to work the next day.
+✔Jars & Containers – we love widemouth jars and keep these specifically for storing food.
+Jars and Stainless Containers are also great for taking food to work – think your left over dinner stored and then taken to work the next day.

 ✔Pegs – are awesome if you have a packet you need to seal, hopefully it’s a reused packet or paper ;)

 🚫 Chemical Cleaning Products - These enter our waterways and pollute our oceans.

 🚫 A plastic bottle graveyard under your sink

 ✔ Glass Packaging: Find cleaning products in glass.
 Figgy and Co sell products in glass bottles made from natural ingredients - win win!

 ✔Refill: Head to your local Refillery and take your old cleaning product containers or jars that you have.
 To name a few - Commonsense, Bin Inn, GoodFor, WOK, Huckleberry.
 They tare your container, so you only pay for the product!